Canop/broot/website/docs/input.md

 ## The filtering pattern

+A search pattern is made of 1 to 3 parts separated by the `/` character but you rarely need the two `/`.

-The search syntax is globally
+The syntax is globally

     <mode><pattern>[/<flags>]